 Hey, you didn’t stay at school every night and all weekend, answering text messages from students and parents.
 So, please don’t do it now because you teach online.

-I didn’t get text messages when I taught primary, but when I moved to senior art – oh the emails and text messages from students that would come.
+I didn’t get text messages when I taught primary, but when I moved to secondary – another story.
 So, I trained my students to know that on the weekends I switched off my mobile and school email.
 If they wanted to know something, they would have to ask during school time or early evening after school.

 It worked but, at first, some would try to contact me on the weekend when they had ample time to ask during the school week.
 So, I just ignored the messages, and soon they learned to see me at an appropriate time.
 The trick is to announce what your expectation is.
 Don’t just leave it to chance.